NYPD may have curtailed aggressive policing but the sense of resentment and mistrust it engendered remains strong.

 “Please bear in mind that this video material, as shocking and disturbing as it is, is not the only evidence to be gathered and analysed,” said Sharon Fairley, an investigator of the incident.

 Michael Oppenheimer, a lawyer for O’Neal’s family, described the shooting as “one of the most horrific things” he had seen, in a news conference.

 He accused the police of carrying out the “execution” of a “loving son”.

 The video from July 28 was made public by the agency that investigates Chicago police misconduct.

-It was the first time the city has made video of a fatal police shooting public after adoption of a new policy that calls for the police to do so within 60 days.
+It was the first time the city has made a video of a fatal police shooting public following adoption of a new policy that calls for the police to do so within 60 days.

-“By taking this prompt action, the police is hoping obviously to show that they are doing things different now, and hoping that that will keep protesters off the streets,” he said.
+“By taking this prompt action, the police are hoping obviously to show that they are doing things differently now, and hoping that that will keep protesters off the streets,” he said.